Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes someone who talks a lot without substance.
-The phrase is figurative, as it does not involve literal hot air.
+The idiom is figurative, as it does not involve literal hot air.

 Origin: